-"PTO" means Power Take-Off, i.e., any operation during stand still or propulsion of the vehicle for operational purposes other than V2X or motion.

-PTO-operation (see R49, rev.07: 2.1.56. without engine-reference): "Power take-off operation" means any energy output for the purposes of powering auxiliary.

-Power take-off (PTO) means a secondary engine shaft (or equivalent) that provides substantial auxiliary power for purposes unrelated to vehicle propulsion or normal vehicle accessories such as air conditioning, power steering, and basic electrical accessories.

 Power take-off (PTO) means supplying power from the engine (ICE, motor) to operate auxiliaries equipment unrelated to vehicle traction or normal vehicle auxiliaries(24V/12V-DCDC), such as oil pumps, water pumps (for concrete mixers, garbage trucks, fire trucks etc.).

-Electrical Power take-off (e-PTO) means directly REESS that provides substantial auxiliary power for purposes unrelated to vehicle propulsion or normal vehicle accessories (heater, 24/12V-DCDC) such as air pump, oil pump, water pump (for Cargo Thermal Control trucks, refrigerator trucks, cabin heater and air-conditioning,…)]
+Electrical Power take-off (e-PTO) means directly REESS that provides substantial auxiliary power for purposes unrelated to vehicle propulsion or normal vehicle accessories (heater, 24/12V-DCDC) such as air pump, oil pump, water pump (for Cargo Thermal Control trucks, refrigerator trucks, cabin heater and air-conditioning,…)

-[3.18.
-"Total energy throughput during V2X and/or PTO and/or non-traction purposes " means the total amount of energy in kWh discharged during V2X and/or PTO and/or non-traction purposes applications, which needs to be provided according to Annex 2.]
+3.18.
+"Total energy throughput during V2X and/or PTO and/or non-traction purposes " means the total amount of energy in kWh discharged during V2X and/or PTO and/or non-traction purposes applications, which needs to be provided according to Annex 2, if applicable.

 3.19.
-"Energy throughput" is the total amount of energy in kWh discharged from the REESS, which needs to be provided according to Annex 2.
+"Total energy throughput" is the total amount of energy in kWh discharged from the REESS, which needs to be provided according to Annex 2.

 [3.20.
-"Energy throughput counter" means the system including eventual hardware and software that records the amount of energy in kWh during all discharge events.]
+"Energy throughput counter" means the system including both hardware and software that records the amount of energy in kWh during all discharge events.]